 Family and Young People

 Children are the church of the present not the church of the future and as such are warmly welcomed at all our churches.
 Some of our churches have dedicated spaces and toys and books for children to access and you will find all children welcomed at the altar for biscuits during communion services and a blessing.
 Our Rector and other worship leaders will usually offer children of school age a chance to participate in the service if parents are agreeable.
 We simply encourage you to be relaxed and feel welcome and not worry about noise.
 We find that children can be more open to stillness and quiet at appropriate times in services than adults!
-Our main outreach to children and families takes place through schools, particularly for Collective Worship, visits to churches, and Little Angels.
+Our main outreach to children and families takes place through schools, particularly for Collective Worship, visits to churches, and Family Services.